North America

 Top Zoos in Alaska

-Because of the land which Alaska is situated on & its geography, there are many sanctuaries and zoos in Alaska.
+Because of the land on which Alaska is situated & its geography, there are many sanctuaries and zoos in Alaska.
 These animal sanctuaries provide great care and support for the local land as well as sea creatures in order to preserve their ability to lie in the wild.
-Many of these zoos are non-profit organizations and all the ticket sales go to the cost of caring for the rescued animals and maintain their health.
-Sometimes they even ask for donation and volunteer work in order to keep up with the cost of the operation.
+Many of these zoos are non-profit organizations, and all the ticket sales go to the cost of caring for the rescued animals and maintaining their health.
+Sometimes they even ask for donations and volunteer work in order to keep up with the cost of the operation.
 Overall, these sanctuaries & zoos in Alaska are amazing places to visit with family and get to know these animals.

 Alaska Zoo located in Anchorage

-Alaska Zoo is one of the oldest operating non-profit zoos in Alaska with over 5 decades of service of caring for injured and orphan animals.
-It all started in 1966 with adoption of an Asian elephant and with local people’s interest, they then open their gates as Alaska Children’s Zoo.
-Since then, they have made their mission to educated visitors about animals as well as providing shelter & caring for wildlife in need.
+Alaska Zoo is one of the oldest operating non-profit zoos in Alaska, with over 5 decades of service in caring for injured and orphan animals.
+It all started in 1966 with the adoption of an Asian elephant, and with local people’s interest, they then opened their gates as Alaska Children’s Zoo.
+Since then, they have made their mission to educate visitors about animals, provide shelter & caring for wildlife in need.

 The admission rates have remained affordable through the years, below $20, and there are discounts for young adults and military personnel as well.
-Also, there are Annual Memberships options which makes it much cheaper to visit yea on a yearly basis and you get to enjoy discounts on specific events & programs taking place at Alaska zoo.
+Also, there are Annual Memberships options which make it much cheaper to visit here every year, and you get to enjoy discounts on specific events & programs taking place at Alaska zoo.

-There are many activities you can participate here.
-They include birthday parties, animal feeding experience and summer camp adventure for little children.
-It is advised to reserve and book for these events online and a day prior to attending them.
+There are many activities you can participate in there.
+They include birthday parties, animal feeding experiences, and summer camp adventures for little children.
+It is advised to reserve and book these events online and a day prior to attending them.

 Alaska Zoo Hours & Transportation

 Alaska zoo hours are longer in summer times, June-August, from 9 am to 8 pm.
-From May to September you can visit them 9 in the morning until 6 in the evening.
-The Alaska zoo hours in months of October, November, December, January, February, March and April are from 10 am to 4 pm.
+From May to September, you can visit them 9 in the morning until 6 in the evening.
+The Alaska zoo hours in the months of October, November, December, January, February, March, and April are from 10 am to 4 pm.

-If you happen to visit then in summer time, there is a free shuttle between Downtown Anchorage, 4th & F street, and the zoo.
+If you visit then in the summertime, there is a free shuttle between Downtown Anchorage, 4th & F street, and the zoo.
 This shuttle runs every day from June to early September time every day.
-Check their website for more accurate pick up and drop off times.
+Check their website for more accurate pick-up and drop-off times.

 Fortress of the Bear a Not-For-Profit Organization

-As for the transportation, in summer time, you can contact Sitka Tours company and arrange for bus tours and drop off information.
-Any other time of the year, your best bet is to take Blue Line bus and stop at Whale Park.
-Then take Sawmill Creek Rd toward NF-7577 and walk for about 30 minutes until you reach Fortress of the Bear sanctuary.
+As for transportation, in the summertime, you can contact Sitka Tours company and arrange for bus tours and drop-off information.
+At any other time of the year, your best bet is to take the Blue Line bus and stop at Whale Park.
+Then take Sawmill Creek Rd toward NF-7577 and walk for about 30 minutes until you reach the Fortress of the Bear Sanctuary.

 Alaska Wildlife Conservation Center Located in Portage Valley

-Alaska Wildlife Conservation Center has one of largest selection of wildlife an it is a good animal sanctuary Alaska has to offer to its visitors.
-Some of the animals you get to see include but not limited to bear, bison, muskox, moose, reindeer, Lynx, elks and wolves Located in Portage Valley, you get to explore an area of 200 hectares while enjoying the view of the Chugach Mountain Range.
+Alaska Wildlife Conservation Center has one of the largest selections of wildlife, and it is a good animal sanctuary Alaska has to offer to its visitors.
+Some of the animals you get to see include but not limited to bear, bison, muskox, moose, reindeer, Lynx, elks, and wolves.
+Located in Portage Valley, you get to explore an area of 200 hectares while enjoying the view of the Chugach Mountain Range.

 Similar to other prestigious zoos in Alaska, they have educational lessons and field trips available so that adults and kids get to know more about these animals in care.
 If you want to give them a visit, they are open every day from March to October.
-Other months they are open on Fridays, Saturdays, Sundays and Mondays only.
+In other months they are open on Fridays, Saturdays, Sundays, and Mondays only.

-For adults, the admission price is at $18 per person and you need to take a tour bus to here if you do not have your personal car.
+For adults, the admission price is $18 per person, and you need to take a tour bus here if you do not have your personal car.

 The Kroschel Wildlife Center to See Wolves and Bears